SiliconLabs/wiseconnect/examples/snippets/wlan/wlan_throughput_v6/readme.md

 > **Note:**
 **The SSL_tx_throughput_v6.py script works only with Python version 2.**

-The SiWx91x, which is configured as a UDP/TCP/TLS server/client, connects to the iperf server/client and sends/receives data for configured intervals.
+The SiWx91x, which is configured as a UDP/TCP/TLS server/client, connects to the iPerf server/client and sends/receives data for configured intervals.
 While module is transmitting/receiving the data, application prints the throughput numbers in serial console.

 ## Application Output